 A GoFundMe page has been set up to help pay for medical bills and funeral expenses for the children.

-The pickup driver, identified as 46-year-old Matthew David Park of Fairfield, showed signs of intoxication after the crash, according to the sheriff's office.
+The pickup driver, identified as 46-year-old Matthew Richard Park of Fairfield, showed signs of intoxication after the crash, according to the sheriff's office.
 After field sobriety and Breathalyzer tests, Park was arrested and booked into the Blaine County Jail on three felony charges of vehicular manslaughter and two charges of aggravated DUI.

 The probable cause affidavit reports that Park three breathalyzer samples on Saturday - .145, .191 and .189.
 The legal limit in Idaho is .08.